Czar102/sherlock-v2-docs/audits/judging/judging/README.md

 1. **Gas optimizations:** The user/protocol ends up paying a little extra gas because of this issue.
 2. **Incorrect Event values:**  Incorrectly calculated/wrong values in emitted events are not considered valid medium or high.
 3. **Zero address checks:**  Check to make sure input values are not zero addresses.
-4. **User input validation:** User input validation to prevent user mistakes is not considered a valid issue.
-However, if a user input could result in a major protocol malfunction or significant loss of funds could be a valid high.
+4. **User input validation:** Insufficient user input validation to prevent user mistakes is not considered a valid issue.
+However, this rule doesn't invalidate hacks caused by a lack of input validation.
 [Example(Valid)](https://github.com/sherlock-audit/2022-10-illuminate-judging/issues/47)
 5.  **Admin Input/call validation:**  Protocol admin is considered to be trusted in most cases, hence issues where

     1. Admin incorrectly enters an input parameter.
 Example: Make sure interestPerMin > 1 ether as it is an important parameter.
 This is not a valid issue.